omnetpp/docs.omnetpp.org/docs/articles/neuralnet-errormodels.md

 The next step would be to come up with better wireless error models, because the current ones don't take advantage of the capabilities of the new representation.
-Error models are responsible for determining whether a packet has been received correctly from the complete description of the physical signal and interference characteristics.
+Error models are responsible for determining whether a packet has been received correctly, from the complete description of the physical signal and interference characteristics.

 All current wireless error models solely rely on the minimum (or average) SNIR